Scope of Project:

-The project would include associated cost projections and a coordinated sequence and phasing of needed and desired changes.
-They then would be used to develop construction documents for the construction needs of the dam, contemplating phased construction as capital funding allows.
-The selected firm shall evaluate the most cost effective option for design of improvements to the dam.
+The assessments would include associated cost projections and a coordinated sequence and phasing of needed and desired changes.
+They then would be used to develop construction documents for the construction needs of the facility, contemplating phased construction as capital funding allows.

-Through this selection process, ODNR contemplates engaging an Architect/Engineer (A/E) to provide master planning and construction documents for all improvements at the facility.
-The initial Phase I would include approximately $35-40 million in improvements including implementing IRRMs, revisions to O&M procedures, and the first phase of the selected comprehensive risk reduction measure.
-Phase II would include additional site investigation and completion of the selected comprehensive risk reduction measure.
-All firms submitting a statement of qualifications will be eligible for award of contract for the master planning and Phase I and Phase II work.
+Through this selection process, ODNR contemplates engaging an Architect/Engineer (A/E) to provide master planning and construction documents for all improvements at the facility, the initial Phase 1 would include approximately $1.5 million in improvements, to repair/replace the roof and exterior components.
+All firms submitting a statement of qualifications will be eligible for award of contract for the master planning and Phase 1 work.
 However, the selected A/E’s agreement may be extended and amended to add scope of work as capital appropriations are available in future Capital Bill legislation.

 B. Scope of Services

-The selected A/E, as a portion of its required Scope of Services and prior to submitting its proposals, will discuss and clarify with the Owner and/or the Contracting Authority the cost breakdown of the Architect/Engineer Agreement detailed cost components to address the Owner’s project requirements.
-The selected A/E will participate in the Encouraging Growth, Diversity & Equity (EDGE) Program as required by statute and the Agreement.
+The selected Architect/Engineer (A/E), as a portion of its required Scope of Services and prior to submitting its proposals, will discuss and clarify with the Owner and/or the Contracting Authority, the cost breakdown of the Architect/Engineer Agreement detailed cost components to address the Owner’s project requirements.
+Participate in the Encouraging Growth, Diversity & Equity (EDGE) Program as required by statute and the Agreement.

-During the construction period, provide not less than 40 hours (excluding travel time) on-site construction administration services each week, including (1) attendance at progress meetings, (2) a written field report of each site visit, and (3) on-site representation comprised of the A/E and its consultant staff involved in the primary design of the project, all having relevant and appropriate types of construction administration experience.
+During the construction period, provide not less than 8 hours (excluding travel time) on-site construction administration services each week, including (1) attendance at progress meetings, (2) a detailed written and illustrated field report of each site visit, (3) on-site representation comprised of the A/E and its consultant staff involved in the primary design of the project, all having relevant and appropriate types of construction administration experience.

 For purposes of completing the Relevant Project Experience Matrix in Section F of the Statement of Qualifications (Form F110-330), below is a list of relevant scope of work requirements for this RFQ: